 |Coway AP-1512HH||0.2 – 69.1W|

-Again, Coway has a slight advantage thanks to its ECO mode that will cut the costs with keeping the efficiency at the same level.
+Again, Coway has a slight advantage thanks to its ECO mode that will cut the costs while keeping the efficiency at the same level.

 As for the filter replacement prices, once again, Coway Mighty takes the victory primarily due to the fact that its filters last much longer than Molekule’s.

-Let’s talk straight, nor Coway or Molekule Air is a cheap solution.
+Let’s talk straight, neither Coway nor Molekule Air is a cheap solution.
 However, I think that Coway AP-1512HH is far more affordable than the Molekule Air.